 In general, what are the pickings like for an EFL teacher?

 Pickings are rather good.
 There are plenty of schools of all variety: government, private, international and all the well-known language school mills.

 Pay is 30K- 150K (top tier internationals can be found in Rangsit), but I would say that 38K is the average for this area.

 It's also very easy to pick up private students or take on extra weekend work if you're that way inclined.

 James - Plentiful, I'd say your best bet would be the private schools of which there are many.
-Unless the previous poster was thinking of Harrow Intl School (which isn't in Rangsit) there is no 150,000 thb a month jobs here.
+Unless the previous poster was thinking of Harrow Intl School (which isn't in Rangsit) there are no 150,000 baht a month jobs here.

 How far from Bangkok or civilization?

 Bangkok is only 40km away and there are a variety of transport options to get there.
-My favourite are the commuter vans as they only cost 40 baht and use the elevated toll way.
+My favourite are the commuter vans as they are relatively cheap and use the elevated toll way.